What is Hiero?

 });

-var balance = await client.GetAccountBalanceAsync(account);
+var balance = await client.GetAccountBalanceAsync(queryAccount);

-Console.WriteLine($"Account Balance for {account.AccountNum} is {balance:#,#} tinybars.");
+Console.WriteLine($"Account Balance for {queryAccount} is {balance:#,#} tinybars.");

 }